crpietschmann/portfolio/_imports/_posts/2014-06-07-basic-comparison-of-c-and-apple-swift-programming-language-syntax.markdown

 // Swift
 var legalAge = 18</pre>

-<p>While type inference is nice, but when you don't immediately assign a value to the variable you may need to explicitly specify the type of the variable.</p>
+While type inference is nice, but when you don't immediately assign a value to the variable you may need to explicitly specify the type of the variable.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// Type Annotation
 //C#
 string firstName;

 // Swift
 var firstName: String</pre>

-<p>You may notice the lack of the semi-colon in Swift.
+You may notice the lack of the semi-colon in Swift.
 Yes, Swift is a mostly C-style syntax without requiring semi-colons.
-Swift does support and require the use of semi-colons if you want to have multiple code statements on the same line.</p>
+Swift does support and require the use of semi-colons if you want to have multiple code statements on the same line.
 <h3>Variable Names and Unicode</h3>

-<p>Both languages support the use of Unicode characters as variable names.
-Basically, you could use Emoticons or other non-ASCII characters as variable names if you want, but who does that anyway?</p>
+Both languages support the use of Unicode characters as variable names.
+Basically, you could use Emoticons or other non-ASCII characters as variable names if you want, but who does that anyway?
 <h3>Integer Bounds</h3>

-<p>Both languages have static constants for accessing the minimum and maximum bounds for the different Integer types.</p>
+Both languages have static constants for accessing the minimum and maximum bounds for the different Integer types.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// Integer Bounds
 // C#
 var a = Int32.MinValue;